 By Duncan Goodwin, manager of the Premier Miton Global Sustainable Growth fund

-With the US election underway, it’s hard not to feel fatigued by the all-consuming campaign.
+In the throes of the US election, it’s hard not to feel fatigued by the all-consuming campaign.
 It has dominated headlines on both sides of the Atlantic and generated endless investor commentary over its potential impact on markets.

 But investors should see through this for what it ultimately is – noise.